mckays630/depmap/reports/BAZ1B.md

 <h2>Reactome Pathway diagram</h2>
-<a href="https://reactome.org/PathwayBrowser/#/R-HSA-5693565">Recruitment and ATM-mediated phosphorylation of repair and signaling proteins at DNA double strand breaks</a>
+<a href="https://reactome.org/PathwayBrowser/#/R-HSA-5693565" target="_BLANK">Recruitment and ATM-mediated phosphorylation of repair and signaling proteins at DNA double strand breaks</a>